So, after the long months of creating product strategies, designing and developing, you’ve finally released your dream app. Congratulations!

 So, how can push notifications achieve the desired results?
 Stick to these rules:

-- Personalise the push notifications you send.
+- Personalise the push notification you send.
 I know I’ve already mentioned personalisation several times, but remember: there’s nothing worse than getting generic messages.

 - Find the balance.
 Don’t overwhelm users with loads of push notifications.